PicnicSupermarket/error-prone-support/website/README.md

 # Local development

-To view the webite on `localhost`, first follow the [Jekyll installation instructions][jekyll-docs-installation].
+To view the website on `localhost`, first follow the [Jekyll installation instructions][jekyll-docs-installation].
 Once done, in this directory execute:

 ```sh